CalebCurry/data-structures-and-algorithms/lessons/partitioning.md

 <details>
 <summary>Solution</summary>

-The goal is to find 4th biggest.
+The goal is to find 4th largest.
 We know it is 70 by looking at the sorted array for practice.
 70 is at index 6 and is the 7th smallest.
 Convert to 7th smallest with `len(data) - k + 1`

 ```python